theupdateframework/taps/candidate-tuf-versions.md

 As they do not affect compatibility, non-breaking changes may happen independently on clients and repositories.
 Any specification versions that do not contain breaking changes may be updated to at any time without worrying about compatibility.
 This TAP clarifies how TUF version numbers are formatted so that breaking changes are distinct from non-breaking changes.

+In order to allow clients to update independently of repositories, the repositories need to continue support for old TUF versions for some period of time after updating.
 In this TAP, repositories support multiple versions by separating versions with breaking changes into different directories.
 These directories allow a client to choose the most recent metadata they support while allowing for flexibility in how long a client will take to update to a new spec version.
 Similarly, allowing the client to maintain multiple versions allows the client to use metadata from multiple directories that are not in communication and so do not coordinate an update to the most recent TUF specification.

 The directory structure for breaking changes can also be used to identify the spec version used by a delegation.
 When parsing a delegation, a client can determine what spec versions are supported by the client and use a supported version to validate the metadata.